 - Low carb friendly – Yes

 - Low carb entrees on menu – Yes.
-Their salads & bowls become low carb when you omit the rice and beans.
+Their salads become low carb when you omit the rice and beans.

 - Satiety of low carb entrees – Average.
 I ordered a heaping salad and yet I remember telling my friend who ate lunch with me that I could have easily eaten another one.

-- Taste of low carb entrees – Excellent.
-My salad tasted amazing.
+- Taste of low carb entrees – Excellent, especially when you stick to your favorites.

 - Price / value of low carb entrees – Average.
-I paid $10.60 for a salad with extra chicken and guacamole and I probably could have eaten two salads which would have put my lunch tab over $20.
+I paid $10-$12 for each salad which included added meat & guacamole.
 The Chipotle experience sparks joy so I’m willing to pay the premium.

 - Ordering experience – Excellent.
-The server gave me huge heaps of chicken, sour cream, and guacamole.
-The checkout guy playfully made fun of my snapback hat.
+The servers gave me huge heaps of meat, sour cream, and guacamole.
+The cashier playfully made fun of my snapback hat during one visit.
 Everything looked clean and delicious behind the display case.
 I was impressed.